 Complementary medicine food intolerance testing

 The lack of effective treatments for food allergies and intolerances has lead many people to turn to alternative medicine for help.
 There are lots of practitioners out there, and many techniques.
 Some of which I am going to briefly tell you about below.
 Please read

 Vega machine testing

 This test falls into the category or alternative food sensitivity tests, so I was not sure whether to include it on the site.
-However, it was an ex GP and chemist who used this kind of testing that filled in some of the blanks for me and a relative that allowed us to finally conquer food sensitivity and live a more normal life.
+However, it was an ex GP and chemist who used this kind of testing that filled in some of the blanks for me and a relative that allowed us to finally hone in on which foods were making us sick.

 It is claimed that a Vega machine can measure the flow of energy between two acupuncture points.
 Non invasive probes are placed on two linked acupuncture points and the flow of energy is measured by the machine.
 Once a base line has been established a small vile containing a highly concentrated food sample in liquid form is introduced into the circuit.
 If the amount of energy flowing between the two points drops away you are probably intolerant of that particular food.
 This form of bio-electrical testing, which is sometimes also called EAV or electronic testing.